Foundry Agent Deploy

 - Environment variables — Uses values resolved from

-⚠️ Warning: In non-interactive mode, ensure all required values (project endpoint, agent name, ACR image) are provided upfront in the user message or available via
+⚠️ Warning: In non-interactive mode, ensure all required values (project endpoint, agent name, model deployment name, and ACR image for Docker/ACR deployments) are provided upfront in the user message, local